goodahead/ventor-merp/ventor_base/doc/index.rst

 * 14.0.1.8.0 (2023-06-26)
     - Added the setting 'Force pack' to the Package Management menu
     - Added the setting 'Show quantity dialog first' to the Create SO and Create PO menus
-    - Renamed the "Force destination package scan“ setting to “Confirm destination package“
+    - Renamed the 'Force destination package scan' setting to 'Confirm destination package'
-    - Added setting “Use reusable packages“ to Cluster picking menu
+    - Added setting 'Use reusable packages' to Cluster picking menu

 * 14.0.1.7.0 (2023-03-06)
     - Added RFID menu